Surface Safety Portfolio

 Surface Awareness Initiative

 Currently there are airports where tower controllers do not have visibility of all areas of the airport surface.
-By deploying the SAI capability to the tower cab, controllers will have the awareness necessary to proactively address any potential safety concerns.
+By deploying the SAI capability to the tower cab, controllers have the awareness necessary to proactively address any potential safety concerns.

 Approach Runway Verification